Recruit at UWL

 What is Handshake?

-Handshake is an online career management system that allows employers to connect with hundreds of other campuses around the country in addition to UW-La Crosse.
+Handshake is an online career management system that allows employers to connect with hundreds of campuses around the country in addition to UW-La Crosse.

 Benefits of Using Handshake

-- Free for employers
+• Free for employers

-- All UWL students have access
+• All UWL students have access using their university email credentials

-- Allows them to search for part-time, internship, and full-time positions
+• Allows them to search for part-time, internship, and full-time positions

-- Nearly 75% of career services offices across the country use Handshake
+• More than 1,400 career services offices across the country use Handshake

-- Ability to post one job to multiple campuses in one system with one login and password
+• Ability to post one job to multiple campuses in one system with one login and password

 Career events at UWL